danielryan2430/DataStructures/README.md

 |-\-worst-case| defaults to false, will create absolute worst-case scenario for data structure|
 # Running
 `python cap1 --data-structure 3`

+This command will give you a result in TSV format that will be easily ported to excel or any other tsv editor for analysis and visualization
 ```
 hash_table_with_chaining	lines		25	50	100	200	400	800
 hash_table_with_chaining	insert	min	2	2	2	2	2	2